ballerina-platform/module-ballerina-http/docs/spec/spec.md

 _Reviewers_: @shafreenAnfar @bhashinee @TharmiganK @ldclakmal
 _Created_: 2021/12/23
 _Updated_: 2021/12/23
+_Edition_: Swan Lake
 _Issue_: [#572](https://github.com/ballerina-platform/ballerina-standard-library/issues/572)

 # Introduction
-This is the specification for HTTP standard library, which provides HTTP functionalities in the [Ballerina programming language](https://ballerina.io/), which is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.
+This is the specification for the HTTP standard library of [Ballerina language](https://ballerina.io/), which provides HTTP client-server functionalities to produce and consume HTTP APIs.

+The HTTP library has evolved and may continue to evolve in the future.
+Released versions of the specification can be found under the relevant Github tag.

+If you have any feedback or suggestions about the library, do not hesitate to start a discussion via a Github issue or in [Slack Channel](https://ballerina.io/community/).
+Based on the outcome specification and implementation can be updated.
+Community feedback is always welcome.
+Any accepted proposal which affects the specification is stored under `/docs/proposals`.
+Proposals under discussion can be found with the label `type/proposal` in Github.

+Conforming implementation of the specification is released and included in the distribution.
+Any deviation from the specification is considered a bug.

 # Contents